adamedx/winbox/README.md

 ### Who should use this cookbook?

-Everyone should using Windows should use *Winbox*!
+Everyone using Windows should use *Winbox*!
 It's for developers and operators regardless of platform background:

 * **Windows users:** You live and breathe Windows.
 If you're a developer, that means a lot of C# / .NET, some C,